Pavankumardontha/2_pointers/README.md

 15) Remove duplicate elements in sorted array 2 (leetcode)
 16) K diff pairs in an array (leetcode)
 17) Append characters to make string subsequence (leetcode)
+18) Maximum Matching of players with trainers (leetcode)